-Umpire - The starting position is generally five to seven yards off the ball towards the middle of the formation, but is variable according to the formations of both teams.
+Umpire - The starting position is on the side opposite the tight end, generally five to seven yards off the ball, but is variable according to the formations of both teams.
 Always avoid a position that will interfere with linebackers and adjust your distance behind the defensive line according to the width of Team A's formation.
 Whenever possible, coordinate your position with the Referee for the best coverage of interior line play.